 A natural extension of an omniscient, omnipotent, omnipresent, purposeful and intentional Creator would be that He has moral authority over all His Creation.
 No other person or entity would have the qualifications to set universal moral standards, neither does any make such claims.

-The reason we know right from wrong is not simply because man recorded God’s words in the Bible and not because society tells us or conditions us into our moral code of conduct, although it is society’s responsibility to uphold the same moral standard God sets, otherwise the world would run amok with people doing whatever they wanted, regardless of the consequences to others.
-There are no gray areas with God.
+The reason we know right from wrong is not simply because man recorded God’s words in the Bible and not because society tells us or conditions us into our moral code of conduct, although it is society’s responsibility to uphold the same moral standard God sets, otherwise the world would go crazy with people doing whatever they wanted, regardless of the consequences to others.
+There are no gray areas with God – although sometimes when a situation “hits close to home” it may seem like a gray area.
 We know right from wrong because God uses his omnipotence to “write in our hearts” His laws and rules governing our behavior.
 This means that we inherently understand what is good and bad for us.
-Those things are rooted in what most would call their conscience, which just so happens to be what God called it thousands of years ago as referenced in Romans 2:25 above.
+Those things are rooted in what most would call their conscience, which just so happens to be what God called it thousands of years ago as referenced in Romans 2:15 above.
 From my own experience, I know this not because I read it somewhere or because somebody else told me so.
 I know this because only AFTER I already realized all on my own that God is my conscience and knew that He wrote these things in our hearts (those words were running through my mind verbatim), I found not only Romans 2:15 but also this gem of a scripture:

 As we draw nearer to God, he instills in us this supernatural ability to discern His voice distinguishing right from wrong and good from evil.
 To the point where we often instinctively know things that there is no other explanation for knowing.
 The further we separate ourselves from God, the less we are able to distinguish these things, to the point where we suffer from what is called spiritual warfare.
 We still hear God but we choose to ignore Him.
 Sometimes we blame others or blame God for negative consequences when, had we listened to God, we would have known ahead of time what kind of consequences could be expected from our behavior.
 Without this supernatural discernment and guidance, we struggle with the spiritual warfare going on inside our hearts because we know we are not doing right by God.
 Spiritual warfare often leads to depression and even suicidal tendencies.
-And, if we’re not careful, if we tell God enough times that we don’t want Him, He may very well leave us alone as He has been known to do in the past.
-And even as they did not like to retain God in their knowledge, God gave them over to a reprobate mind, to do those things which are not convenient; Romans 1:28
+And, if we’re not careful, if we tell God enough times that we don’t want Him, He may very well leave us alone as He has been known to do in the past:

 There is literally no limit to God’s knowledge; as our Creator, He has it ALL.
 This is clear from the beginning of Genesis through the end of the Bible where prophecies are discussed in Revelation.
 He knows it all, therefore has the right to supreme moral authority over His creation.